LightJason/Java-AgentSpeak/readme.md

 * _myplanbasesize_ number of plans, generates no event
 * _myexecutionplans_ string list with current execution plan names, generates no event
 * _mywaitingplans_ string list with current waiting plan names, generates no event
+* _myplanscore_ string list with plan list and score value for defining successful finished